-Allowing you to quickly compare the performance of the two signup types in your reports that show Goal activity.
+This allows you to quickly compare the performance of the two signup types in your reports that show goal activity.

-Once you’ve set up Goals, you should test them (even if you use the Verify tool before creating it) by completing the conditions you set up in your goal and watching it appear in the Real Time reports.
+Once you’ve set up goals, you should test them (even if you use the Verify this Goal tool before creating it) by completing the conditions you set up in your goal and watching it appear in the Real Time reports.

 Events are something of a Swiss Army knife within the Google Analytics tool box.

-If you can detect an action like a click, form submission, or mouse movements such as scrolling, then you can send it as an event to Google Analytics.
+If you can detect an action like a click, a form submission, or mouse movements like scrolling, then you can send it as an event to Google Analytics.

-- 4 parts are used for Event tracking: Category, Action, Label, and Value.
+- Four parts are used for event tracking: Category, Action, Label, and Value.
 Label and Value are optional parts.

-- Goals and Segments can be created using Event data.
+- Goals and segments can be created using svent data.

 - Events can be implemented without coding through Google Tag Manager.